rhaynet/Rhaynet/README.md

 ### Hi there 👋

-Welcome to my page, I'm a curious learner who loves challenges and loves to build amazing stuffs.
+Welcome to my page, I'm a curious learner who loves challenges and loves to build amazing stuff.

 - 🔭 I’m currently working on a cross-platform video conferencing mobile app like Zoom